Vivekanand-R/AI-Product-Framework/README.md

 **2. Minimum Viable Product (MVP):** Mimimal Working Model

 The primary goal of an MVP is risk reduction.
 Built to quickly test assumptions, validate market demand, and gather feedback with minimal resources.
 Basic, functional version of a product that allows teams to test critical hypotheses with real users — without overcommitting resources upfront.
 In short, an MVP helps us to learn fast, fail cheap, and iterate smarter.
+In short, MVP the simplest version that delivers core value and tests key assumptions with minimal effort.

 **Example – Samsung Innovation and Human experiences: Samsung Galaxy Market Share and expansion into the global healthcare market:**